 Overview

 Students receive a $4,000 summer research stipend.
-Students are expected to engage in research at least 40 hours per week for the duration of the program which runs for 8 weeks, typically from early June to July (specific dates for Summer 2024 to be determined soon).
+Students are expected to engage in research at least 40 hours per week for the duration of the program which runs for 8 weeks, (tentative program will run from June 3 – July 24, 2024).

 Students accepted to the summer program should not enroll in classes, work part-time, or plan a vacation during the duration of the program.
 Students will be required to present a poster at the end of the summer program.